-Arkady Akopovich Akopyan, head of the Prokhladny Jehovah's Witness community, has been charged under Criminal Code Article 282, Part 1 (publicly performed "actions aimed at the incitement of hatred or enmity, as well as humiliation of a person or group", based on gender, race, nationality, language, origin, attitude to religion, or social group) and is currently on trial before Judge Oleg Golovashko at Prokhladny City Court in Kabardino-Balkariya.
+Arkady Akopovich Akopyan, head of the Prokhladny Jehovah's Witness community, has been charged under Criminal Code Article 282, Part 1 ("Actions directed at the incitement of hatred [nenavist] or enmity [vrazhda], as well as the humiliation of an individual or group of persons on the basis of sex, race, nationality, language, origin, attitude to religion, or social group") and is currently on trial before Judge Oleg Golovashko at Prokhladny City Court in Kabardino-Balkariya.

 After the preliminary hearing was twice delayed at request of prosecutors (who "asked for more time to prepare their position on the case", according to an 18 May report on jw-russia.org), the trial eventually got underway on 1 June.
 The first full hearing took place on 15 June, with the next due on 4 July, according to court records.